 “My phrase is more clever.” (thus they think will attract attention when shared with friends on social media).

-The reason they say this is because they are stuck in what they learned in school for print media and they are also confused as to how the Internet works.
-They believe a large viral reaction stems from when something clever is published and shared with family and friends.
-It’s the way broadcast news would have you believe viral content works, but they’re wrong.
+The reason content writers say this is because they are stuck in what they learned in school writing for teachers and they are confused how the Internet works.
+They believe a sizeable viral reaction stems from when something they publish and gets shared with family and friends.

 Creating titles and opening paragraphs like you learned in school leads to confusion for the person who is searching for specific content on the Internet.
 It’s not print media.

-When writing for the Internet and publishing content online, your content (once its published) has the life of about a day — the day you spend sharing it with family and friends.
+When publishing content online, your content (once its published) has the shelf life of about a day–the day you spend sharing it with family and friends.
+Maybe it goes around Facebook a bit.
 Then it’s done.
 For life.

-Viral videos on YouTube often are discovered by someone long after they were first posted.
-Often, this certain someone has a large, trusted following that when he or she shares interesting finds from YouTube, they go viral.
+Viral content is usually discovered by an influencer long after the item was first posted.
+Often, the influencer has a large, trusted following that when he or she shares interesting finds online, they go viral.
 Once they find and share your online content, your content tends to be viewed by more people exponentially.

 Content doesn’t become viral because the person who created it publishes it and shares it with family and friends.

 Content becomes viral when someone with influence finds it through search and decides to share it in their sphere of influence.
-And they wouldn’t have found that particular content if search hadn’t delivered something back relating to a specific search phrase.
+And they wouldn’t have found that particular content if the search hadn’t delivered something back relating to their specific search phrase.

-Once the influencer arrives from search to view my content this had better be unique, unexpected, entertaining, or educational and what they expect to find (or all of the above) or he or she will click off this page just as fast as they arrived.
+Once the influencer arrives from search to view content–it had better be unique, unexpected, entertaining, or educational–about what they hope to find (or all of the above) or he or she will click off this page just as fast as they arrived.

 Now if you are already famous or have a huge marketing budget to buy your search placement then you can ignore how the Internet works.

-But for the rest of us living our dreams online and hoping for viral content to get our dreams in front of the right people, we’ve got to publish with the Internet in mind.
+But for the rest of us living our dreams online and hoping for viral content to get your big dreams in front of the right people, you’ve got to publish with how the Internet works in mind